obafgkmdh/obafgkmdh.github.io/rsa/README.md

-so like this is a thing
+this is a tool that tries to do most of your rsa work for you